Breeds of Dairy Cattle

 Have you ever wondered why not all dairy cows look the same?
 That’s because there are different breeds and types of cows, just like dogs or horses.
 However, all dairy cows are taken care of by farmers, eat nearly 100 pounds of nutritious feed and drink nearly a bathtub full of water each day.

-In the U.S. there are six major breeds of dairy cows – Ayrshire, Brown Swiss, Guernsey, Holsteins, Jerseys and Milking Shorthorn.
+In the U.S. there are seven major breeds of dairy cows—Ayrshire, Brown Swiss, Guernsey, Holstein, Jersey, Milking Shorthorn and Red and White Holstein.
 Keep reading to learn more about each type of cow!

 Ayrshires are recognized as one of the most beautiful of the dairy cattle breeds, ranging in a variety of colors from light to deep cherry red, mahogany, brown or a combination of these colors with white.

 Characteristics: Ayrshire’s 1,200 pound medium stature equips them to be a strong, rugged cow that can easily adapt to any environment.

 History: Ayrshires came to the United States from the County of Ayr in Scotland in 1822.

 Fun Fact: The Ayrshire breed is widely known for its “vigorous personality.”